 2.2.
 Physiological stress response:

 We assessed physiological stress response via salivary cortisol, which were assessed six times throughout the experiment at the following time points relative to the start of intervention (stress or control): t1: -30 minutes; t2: -2 minutes; t3: +10 minutes; t4: +15 minutes; t5: +30 minutes; t6: +45 minutes (Luettgau et al., 2018).
 For collection and extraction of saliva we used Salivette saliva sampling tubes (SalivetteCortisol®, Sarstedt, Nuembrecht, Germany) (see Supplement).
 Individual cortisol reactivity was determined by calculating the area under the curve with respect to ground (AUCg-stress and AUCg-control, according to Pruessner et al., 2003) separately for both conditions and subtracting AUCg-control from AUCg-stress.
-The AUC was calculated based on individualized time points, taking into account slight dispersion in the testing protocol.
+The AUC was calculated based on individualized subject wise time points, taking into account slight temporal dispersion in the testing protocol.
 For an additional analysis to confirm stress reactivity please refer to the supplement (subsection: physiological stress response).

 2.3.
 Subjective stress response:

 Three different visual analogue scales (VAS) ranging from 0 to 100 were used to assess subjective arousal, valence and stress at all time points (T1-T6).
-Participants were asked to rate how they felt, regarding arousal on a scale "Do you feel active or sleepy?" from 0 (sleepy) to 100 (active), valence on a scale from 0 (unhappy) to 100 (happy) and stress on a scale from 0 (not stressed) to 100 (stressed).
+Participants were asked to rate how they felt, regarding arousal on a scale "Please rate your current state" from 0 (sleepy) to 100 (active), valence on a scale from 0 (unhappy) to 100 (happy) and stress on a scale from 0 (not stressed) to 100 (stressed).
 Analogue to cortisol values this was determined by calculating the area under the curve with respect to ground (AUCg-stress and AUCg-control, according to Pruessner et al., 2003) separately for both conditions and subtracting AUCg-control from AUCg-stress.

 2.4.
 Task Design